code-together/mentorship/projects.md

 2. Reddit Bot: Notify On Hackers Thread

     This Reddit bot will notify you whenever a new `Weekly Hackers Thread` is posted.

+3. Telegram bot:

+    This bot will keep monitoring messages, respond to slash commands and reply to the user with specific data.
+For instance: A reddit news telegram bot that will fetch news from reddit and reply to the user